Raevukutsu/SentimentAnalysis/README.md

 The scipt was written by me, Roland Rae, for my BA thesis.
 Additional credit goes to my supervisors Jane Klavan and Artjoms Šela.
 Thank you for all the help.
-This was a huge project for me.
+This was a huge project for.